javamonitor/ejmon/README.md

 ## Erlang versions supported

-Ecasp officially supports OTP release 17 and later.
+ejmon officially supports OTP release 17 and later.

-Development of Ecasp takes place using a OTP 21.0 release and tests are done on:
+Development of ejmon takes place using a OTP 21.0 release and tests are done on:
 - 17.5
 - 18.3
 - 19.3